NERSC/Shifter-Tutorial/00-intro.md

 ## Setup!

-If you haven't already installed Docker on your laptop, please do it now.
+If you haven't already installed Docker on your laptop and created a DockerHub account, please do it now.
 Instructions are in [Setup](setup.md).